Azure/azure-ai-cli/src/extensions/testframework/README.md

 - `tag`/`tags` (optional): A list of tags to associate with the test case.
 - `timeout` (optional): The maximum time allowed to execute the test case, in milliseconds.
 - `workingDirectory` (optional): The working directory where the test will be run.
-- `matrix` (optional): A matrix used to parameterize and/or create multiple variations of a test case.
+- `matrix`, `matrix-file` (optional): A matrix used to parameterize and/or create multiple variations of a test case.

 Test cases can be organized into areas, sub-areas, and so on.